Maggots are some of the slimiest and most disgusting pests that can infest your home.

 The fumes from the mixture, along with the liquid bleach, will kill the maggots and make it easier for you to dispose of them.

-I recommend using this method only if the infestation is in your garage or somewhere outdoors since the fumes from insecticides can be harmful to pets and children.
+It’s relatively safe to use but I often recommend using an insecticide only if the infestation is in your garage or somewhere in a well ventilated areas since the fumes from insecticides are potentially harmful to pets and children.

 4. Boric Acid